bwelson/bayesian-hierarchical-calibration/README.md

 ## License

+Copyright (c) 2026 Welson Bentum, Agnes Akosua Asante, Esther Boateng

    All rights reserved.

-This is unpublished research.
-Please contact authors before using or citing.
+   This work is provided for reference purposes only.
+No part of this work may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the authors.

+   For permissions, contact: bwelson523@gmail.com

 ---

 **Last updated:** January 2026
 **Status:** Active research project